Battle of Rhodes (1943): Italian

-The Regia Aeronautica (Italian Royal Air Force, air commodore Alberto Briganti) had 3,000 personnel and about 60–65 aircraft in Rhodes.
-The Gadurra air base, near Kalathos, had no aircraft, as its torpedo bombers had been transferred to Italy some months earlier, and the Kattavia Airfield had been abandoned in early 1943 and rendered unusable.
-The only active air base was in Maritsa, where the 30th Bombing Wing had twelve bombers, one transport squadron with four Savoia-Marchetti SM.81 and one Savoia-Marchetti SM.75, and a group of 40 fighters, mostly FIAT CR.42 and FIAT G.50, with six Macchi C.202.
-Ten of the forty fighters were unserviceable and only twenty pilots were available for the remaining thirty.
+The Regia Aeronautica (Italian Royal Air Force, air commodore Alberto Briganti) had 3,000 personnel and about 60–65 aircraft on the island.
+The Gadurra air base, near Kalathos, had no aircraft, as its torpedo bombers had been transferred to Italy some months earlier and Kattavia Airfield had been abandoned in early 1943 and rendered unusable.
+The only operational air base was in Maritsa, where the 30th Bombing Wing had twelve bombers, one transport squadron with four Savoia-Marchetti SM.81 and one Savoia-Marchetti SM.75, and a group of 40 fighters, mostly FIAT CR.42 and FIAT G.50, with six Macchi C.202.
+Ten fighters were unserviceable and only twenty pilots were available.
 A CANT Z.506 flying boat, used as a hack for the governor, was based in the Mandraki seaplane base; there were also two more CANT Z.506 used as sea rescue aeroplanes and the 147th Maritime Reconnaissance Squadron, equipped with CANT Z.501s.
-The air bases were defended by 20 mm machine guns of the Army.
+The air bases were defended by army 20 mm cannon.

 German

-The German presence on Rhodes had begun in January 1943.
-Several attempts to put Egeomil under German control had failed, but the Germans had eventually reached an agreement with the Regia Aeronautica to place two 88 mm Flak batteries on the island to strengthen the anti-aircraft defense of the air bases.
+The Germans had tried to put Egeomil under German control had failed but the Germans had eventually reached an agreement with the Regia Aeronautica to place two 88 mm Flak batteries on the island to strengthen the anti-aircraft defense of the air bases.
 German personnel were to train Italians in using the Flak batteries and then depart but their stay was prolonged on the pretext of the expected shipment of more batteries.
-Towards the end of January 1943, four German officers, experts in coastal fortifications, visited the island, and in April a panzergrenadier battalion was landed in Rhodes; during the following month, two more panzergrenadier battalions arrived.
+Towards the end of January 1943, four German officers, experts in coastal fortification, visited the island, and in April a panzergrenadier battalion was landed in Rhodes; during the following month, two more panzergrenadier battalions arrived.

 At the end of June 1943, the German general Ulrich Kleemann was sent to Rhodes, where he formed the Sturm-Division Rhodos, which began military exercise near the Italian defenses about 11 km from the city of Rhodes.
 The Rhodos had a strength of between 6,000 and 8,000 men, and a communication network separate from the Italian system.
-Its command was established in Campochiaro (today Eleousa); the division included four panzergrenadier battalions with about a hundred guns, anti-tank guns, and 60–70 mortars; a reconnaissance unit with 1,500 men equipped with armed sidecars and nearly 60 armoured cars; a tank battalion with over 25 Panzer IVs; four batteries of self-propelled guns, two of them equipped with Wespes and two with Hummels; five 8,8 cm Flak batteries placed near the air bases and one unit of about 300 Greeks in German uniform.
-The latter, whose purpose was not clear, caused much complaint by the Italian command.
+Its command was established in Campochiaro (now Eleousa); the division included four panzergrenadier battalions with about a hundred guns, anti-tank guns, and 60–70 mortars; a reconnaissance unit with 1,500 men equipped with armed sidecars and nearly 60 armoured cars; a tank battalion with over 25 Panzer IVs; four batteries of self-propelled guns, two of them equipped with Wespes and two with Hummel; five 8,8 cm Flak batteries placed near the air bases and one unit of about 300 Greeks in German uniform.
+The purpose of the latter was not clear and caused much complaint by the Italian command.
 The German forces had about 150 armoured fighting vehicles, including Panzer IIs, Panzer IVs, StuG IIIs and fifteen 150 mm self-propelled guns.